cymfroehlich/cymfroehlich.github.io/README.md

-# Catheline Froehlich got a new webpage!
-Click below!
+# Catheline Froehlich - behavioral ecologist
+We got a new webpage, click below!
 <a href = "https://cathelinefroehlich.github.io/">
 ![](IntroPageSlide.jpg)
 </a>